health is a choice series

-- Consider the millions of people taking statin drugs to lower cholesterol or bisphosphonates to stop bone loss despite the harmful big-picture impact of their side effects.
+- Consider the millions of people taking statin drugs to lower cholesterol or bisphosphonates to stop bone loss without truly appreciating the harmful big-picture impact of their side effects.

 All of these habits and practices are harmful.
 And, all of these habits are born of decisions that are based on perceptions that what they are doing is “healthy.”
 Thoughtful people do not regularly engage in behavior they know is harmful.
-Day in and day out, they do what they do the way they do it because they think it’s good for them.
-At least it’s okay or, worst case, it’s not great but, somehow, they’re “getting away with it.”
-Or, they are simply unaware that what they are doing is harmful.
+Day in and day out, they do what they do the way they do it because they think it is good for them.
+At least it’s okay or, worst case, it’s not great but somehow they’re “getting away with it.”
+Or they simply are unaware that what they are doing is harmful.
 Either way it comes down to their perception that their behavior is okay and supports their health objectives.

-We don’t want to belabor this point, but neither do we want to gloss over it.
-The health, “wellness,” diet, and fitness industries – including the health and wellness publishing and information business — are multi-billion-dollar industries that sell products and services like every other industry.
+I don’t want to belabor this point, but neither do I want to gloss over it.
+The health, “wellness,” diet, and fitness industries – including the health and wellness publishing and information business — are multi, multi-billion dollar industries that sell products and services like every other industry.
 They have their own economic objectives and realities measured by sales and profitability, not by the benefits derived by their customers.